bensutherland/ms_oyster_popgen/README.md

 https://github.com/enormandeau/stacks_workflow

 Requirements:
 `cutadapt`
 `fastqc`
 `multiqc`
 `bwa`
 `samtools`
 `stacks`

 ### Setup
-Put all raw data into `02-raw` using cp or cp -l
+All raw data in `02-raw` using cp or cp -l

 Manually prepare a sample info file (see example file sample_information.csv).
-Importantly this must be a tab-delimited text file, but save as .csv.
+This must be a tab-delimited text file, but the file name is .csv.

 Add the barcodes file that contains all barcodes for the project.
 This corresponds to the sample information file.